QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-12-plugin-configuration.md

 collections, so if they are not moved (manually) to the new location, they will have to be installed again.

-If you upgrade from a pre-0.10.0 version of the plugin, and the ``~/QGIS/Resource Sharing`` directory exists in your file system, that directory will be used (and recorded in your QGIS ``localCollectionDir`` settings) until the location is changed by modifying the ``localCollectionDir`` settings.
+If you upgrade from a pre-0.10.0 version of the plugin, meaning that ``~/QGIS/Resource Sharing`` is present in your file system, that directory will be used (and recorded in your QGIS ``localCollectionDir`` settings) until the location is changed by modifying the ``localCollectionDir`` settings.